3arthqu4ke/pingbypass/README.md

 - Note that PingBypass was made for the purpose of CrystalPvP.
 I wouldn't use it for anything else (travelling, building etc.).

 ## License
-The content of this project itself is licensed under the [MIT license](LICENSE).
+The content of this project is licensed under the [MIT license](LICENSE).